2020-2023 Artistic Director announcement

 Our local artistic community will be the beating heart of this festival, which will offer more opportunities than ever for Victoria’s extraordinary artists alongside and in collaboration with the best from around the world.

-Set to be Victoria’s largest and most ambitious cultural event, the first festival will take place from 19 August—6 September 2020.
-More details on the 2020 festival—and its name—will be unveiled later this year.
+Set to be Victoria’s largest and most ambitious cultural event, the first festival will open in August 2020.
+More details on the 2020 festival—and its name—will be unveiled in early 2020.

 Hannah is one of the creative forces behind Tasmania’s Dark Mofo, currently serving as Associate Creative Director.
 Specialising in sound, live and large-scale art and contemporary music, Hannah's bold work ranges from painting hundreds of sheep for Latitude Festival in the UK to choreographing cranes for a vast car-stunt show and collaborating with Banksy and Jane’s Addiction.